Backyard Boatbuilders is a family owned site dedicated to people who are interested in either building or restoring boats.

 When we were building the first SandiLee houseboat we were contacted by West Marine who wanted to interview us.

-Here are excerpt from the West Marine Article by John Gregg
+Here are excerpts from the West Marine Article by John Gregg

 Watsonville, Ca.- Just when you think that the world is about to spin off its axis, well, you happen to meet a couple like Lee and Sandi Freeman.